AviAgnihotri/ML-Models/README.md

 **_4. Finding Hot Zone of Terrorism:_**
 This project aims to find the hot zones of terrorism by analyzing terrorist attacks around the world.
 The project uses clustering algorithms like K-Means and DBSCAN to group similar attacks together and identify hot zones.
 The project is built using Python and popular libraries like NumPy, Pandas, Matplotlib, and Scikit-learn.

+**_5. Language Translation using IBM Watson:_**
+A cloud-based machine learning service that uses neural networks to automatically translate text from one language to another.
+This can be especially useful in applications where multilingual communication is required, such as chatbots, customer service systems, or global e-commerce platforms.